edwinm/carbonium/README.md

 1. Carbonium is very small: just around one kilobyte.
 2. There's no new API to learn, carbonium only provides standard DOM API's.

+## Browser support

+Carbonium is supported by all modern browsers.
+It is tested to work on desktop and mobile with Firefox 79, Chrome 84, Safari 13 and Edge 84.
+It should work with all browsers supporting Proxy, see [Can I use Proxy](https://caniuse.com/#feat=proxy).

 ## Name

 Carbonium is the Latin name for carbon.
 Carbon has two forms (allotropes): graphite and diamond.